toskumar/blog/micro/aws/machine-learning/FAQ.md

 * __Amazon Rekognition__ makes it easy to add image and video analysis to your applications.
 * __Amazon Personalize__ is a fully managed machine learning service that goes beyond rigid static rule based recommendation systems.
 * __Amazon Fraud Detector__ is a fully managed service that uses machine learning (ML) and more than 20 years of fraud detection expertise from Amazon, to identify potentially fraudulent activity.
-* __Amazon CodeGuru__ is a developer tool that provides intelligent recommendations to improve code quality and identify an application’s most expensive lines of code.
+* __Amazon CodeGuru__ is a developer tool that provides intelligent recommendations to improve code quality and identify an applications most expensive lines of code.
 * __Amazon Kendra__ is an intelligent search service powered by machine learning.
 * __Amazon Deep Learning AMIs__ provide machine learning practitioners and researchers with the infrastructure and tools to accelerate deep learning in the cloud, at any scale.